ncsa/NEAT/README.md

 - Simulates quality scores using either the default model or empirically learned quality scores using utilities/fastq_to_qscoreModel.py
 - Introduces sequencing substitution errors using either the default model or empirically learned from utilities/
 - Accounts for GC% coverage bias using model learned from utilities/computeGC.py
-- Output a VCF file with the 'golden' set of true positive variants.
+- Output a VCF file with the "golden" set of true positive variants.
 These can be compared to bioinformatics workflow output (includes coverage and allele balance information)
-- Output a BAM file with the 'golden' set of aligned reads.
+- Output a BAM file with the "golden" set of aligned reads.
 These indicate where each read originated and how it should be aligned with the reference
 - Create paired tumour/normal datasets using characteristics learned from real tumour data
 - Parallelized.
 Can run multiple "partial" simulations in parallel and merge results
 - Low memory footprint.
 Constant (proportional to the size of the reference sequence)

 ## Examples

 The following commands are examples for common types of data to be generated.
 The simulation uses a reference genome in fasta format to generate reads of 126 bases with default 10X coverage.
 Outputs paired fastq files, a BAM file and a VCF file.
 The random variants inserted into the sequence will be present in the VCF and all of the reads will show their proper alignment in the BAM.
-Unless specified, the simulator will also insert some "sequencing error" -- random variants in some reads that represents false positive results from sequencing.
+Unless specified, the simulator will also insert some "sequencing error," or random variants in some reads that represents false positive results from sequencing.

 ### Whole genome simulation
 Simulate whole genome dataset with random variants inserted according to the default model.